Truthful Interval Covering: Introduction

-1. We introduce the Truthful Interval Covering (TIC) problem as a novel and interesting problem in mechanism design without money.
-We provide upper and lower bounds on the approximation ratio of truthful mechanisms for the most fundamental version of the problem where all of the interval lengths are \emph{known} and \emph{equal}, which already turns out to be quite challenging.
-For the case of deterministic truthful mechanisms, in \Cref{sec:deterministic}, we prove \emph{tight bounds} on their approximation ratio.
-In particular, we prove that the mechanism which chooses to place the covering interval to cover the median agent is truthful and achieves an approximation ratio of $2-2/n$.
-We also show a matching lower bound on the performance of any truthful deterministic mechanism.
-In \Cref{sec:randomized}, we complement these results with a simple \emph{randomized, universally truthful} mechanism that achieves an approximation ratio of $5/3$, thus outperforming all deterministic ones.
+In this paper, we introduce the Truthful Interval Covering (TIC) problem as a novel and interesting problem in mechanism design without money.
+Our technical contribution is as follows: \begin{itemize} \item We provide upper and lower bounds on the approximation ratio of truthful mechanisms for the most fundamental version of the problem, where all of the interval lengths are \emph{known} and \emph{equal}, which already turns out to be quite challenging.
+We start with the social cost objective and deterministic truthful mechanisms, for which, in \Cref{sec:deterministic}, we prove a \emph{tight bound} of $2-2/n$ on the approximation ratio.
+In \Cref{sec:randomized}, we present a simple \emph{randomized, universally truthful} mechanism that achieves an approximation ratio of $5/3$, thus outperforming all deterministic ones.
+In \Cref{sec:max}, we turn our attention to the max cost objective, for which we show a tight approximation ratio of $2$ for deterministic mechanisms, and a lower bound of $2$ for a natural class of randomized mechanisms, thus showing that randomization might not be able to lead to improvements for this objective.

-2. In \Cref{sec:discussion}, we present and discuss several interesting variants of the main model, which capture a wealth of different possible application domains.
-For some of these models, we present strong impossibility results, whereas for some others, we highlight the limitations of natural mechanisms, which showcase the intricacies of achieving good approximations in those settings.
+\item We also consider two natural extensions of the main model in \Cref{sec:extensions}.
+In the first one, the agent intervals are assumed to be unknown, and thus the agents can misreport their starting positions as well as the lengths of their intervals.
+We show that no truthful mechanism can achieve a meaningful approximation ratio in terms of both the social and the max cost.
+In the second extension, we consider the case where the interval lengths are known but might be unequal.
+We show that a simple mechanism, which places the covering interval at the starting position of the agent with the maximum-length interval is truthful and achieves a linear approximation ratio in terms of the social cost, and an approximation ratio of at most $2$ for the max cost; the latter is best possible when the interval lengths are known (any might be equal or unequal). \end{itemize} In \Cref{sec:open}, we present and discuss several other interesting variants of the main model, which capture a wealth of different possible application domains.
 We believe that there is great potential for follow-up work, and the problem could enjoy similar success as other problems within the research agenda of mechanism design without money, such as truthful facility location \citep{chan2021mechanism,PT09}, truthful resource allocation \citep{krysta2014size,filos2014social,abebe2020truthful}, or impartial selection \citep{alon2011sum,fischer2014optimal,bjelde2017impartial}.